netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

                                                                 replace or link from to contained fragments
 ==============================  ==============================  ==============================

-Finally, an of how to use the Features from an OGC WFS harvester can be given using stylesheets and templates supplied with GeoNetwork.
+Finally, an example of how to use the Features from an OGC WFS harvester can be given using stylesheets and templates supplied with GeoNetwork.

 Deegree Version 2.2 Philosopher Database example
 ````````````````````````````````````````````````